 When it comes to finding these important patterns and creating actionable strategies, data analysis tools from d2i can help in identifying new possibilities for safer care environments for all.

 Reducing Potential Negative Outcomes

 Knowing the characteristics of patients who are more likely to require restraint in the ED can be very helpful on several levels.

-Monitoring Compliance With Analytics
+Monitoring Compliance with Analytics

-Advanced data analytics can also help HCOs understand and prove the impact that behavioral health patients have on ED crowding — including lower patient satisfaction and increased patient walkouts — and help identify where and when additional resources should be applied.
+Advanced data analytics can help HCOs understand and prove the impact that behavioral health patients have on ED crowding, including lower patient satisfaction and increased patient walkouts.
+It also can help identify where and when additional resources should be applied.

 If you’re interested in improving the quality of your ED mental health services and providing a safer environment for both patients and staff, contact us to learn how our tools can help, or to schedule a request a demo.